poseidon/typhoon/docs/addons/ingress.md

 ## Azure

-On Azure, a load balancer distributes traffic across a backend address pool of worker nodes running an Ingress controller deployment.
+On Azure, an Azure Load Balancer distributes IPv4/IPv6 traffic across backend address pools of worker nodes running an Ingress controller deployment.
 Security group rules allow traffic to ports 80 and 443.
 Health probes ensure only workers with a healthy Ingress controller receive traffic.

 Create the Ingress controller deployment, service, RBAC roles, RBAC bindings, and namespace.